 When they begin firing, mortars choose a single target point where the shots will be aimed.
-Two foot rulers are placed crossing each other at this point, with each ruler intersecting the other and this point at the 7" mark.
+Two footrulers are placed crossing each other at this point, with each ruler intersecting the other and this point at the 7" mark.
 Then for each round fired, a pair of dice is rolled twice, with the first roll determining the fall of the shot along the firing line represented by the first ruler, and the second showing the fall of the shot laterally as represented by the second ruler.
 The exact spot where the mortar shell falls is then determined.
-Assuming the base of each ship counter to be about 1-1/2" by 1", any hit on a ship counter or its base will have a 50% chance of hitting the vessel itself.
+Assuming the base of each ship counter to be about $1\frac{1}{2}$ " by 1", any hit on a ship counter or its base will have a 50% chance of hitting the vessel itself.
 Near misses are not counted, but if a mortar hits, it scores 2000 points low and 1000 points high.
 One can see that mortars are not very accurate, but are extremely devastating if they do score a hit.

 Mortars have a maximum range of 48".
 Changing aiming points takes one turn.
-Arc of fire is 30% for fortress mortars.